kirillkotov/Push-SDK-Android/README.md

 >v1.0.0.50 and higher now support http protocol

-To use http protocol instead of http, add `android:usesCleartextTraffic="true"` to your application tag inside android manifest
+To use http protocol instead of https, add `android:usesCleartextTraffic="true"` to your application tag inside android manifest
 ```
 <application
         ...